mleggett25/Pewlett-Hackard-Analysis/README.md

 ![Mentorship Eligibility](./Resources/mentorship_eligibility_table.PNG)

 Note: This table only shows the first 10 rows.
-The full table is 1940 rows.
+The full table is 1,940 rows.

 ### Summary of Results
+- A total of 90,398 employees are of retirement-age.
+- Half of the retirees have "Engineer" in their title, making up 50.2% of the retiring population.
+Retirees with "Staff" in their title make up another 44.8%.
+The remaining 5% includes Technique Leaders and Managers.
+- A total of 1,940 employees are eligible to be mentors in the mentorship program.
+-